 If learners are bored, learning diminishes.
-We need to keep learning interesting and relevant, if we want to learners to participate and learn.
-As Wlodkowski points out in his book, Enhancing adult motivation to learn, learners can pay attention if they want to but it takes work.
+We need to keep learning interesting and relevant if we want to learners to participate and learn.
+As Wlodkowski points out in his book, Enhancing Adult Motivation to Learn: A Comprehensive Guide for Teaching All Adults*, learners can pay attention if they want to but it takes work.
 Anything you can do to help them pay attention will reduce the workload on the learner and enhance learning.
 “When we first pay attention to something, it is because its variation, novelty, or relevance has emotional weight or meaning” (Wlodkowski, 2008, p.
 228).
 The key is holding this attention because attention in a learning environment translates to engagement, and engagement leads to successful learning.

 Wlodkowski notes that gaining interest is a key to engagement.
 This interest may start out as situational interest, which is typically short lived but is gained when something is new, unusual, or keenly relevant.
 Situational interest may lead to individual interest.
 Individual interest in a topic is much stronger and can lead to true engagement in a learning situation.
 If you can make a topic relevant to learners, there is a great chance that learners will become individually interested.